-The MG ZS is a subcompact crossover and is Morris Garages' answer to the ongoing competition within the crossover segment.
+The MG ZS is a subcompact crossover and is Morris Garages' answer to the competition within the crossover segment.
 Armed with a compelling, standout design, the ZS is set to go up against the segment veterans.
 MG decided to go a little bit more bold for their styling, with well-planted lines and several chrome accents accentuating selected areas of its exterior.

 Under the hood, the ZS has a 1.6-liter naturally aspirated gasoline engine.
 The engine is attached to a 4-speed automatic transmission pushing 114 hp and 150 Nm of torque to the front wheels.

-The MG ZS came to the Philippine market, alongside its brother the RX5, on October 19, 2018 during the brand relaunch of MG.
+The MG ZS came to the Philippine market, alongside its brother the RX5, on October 19, 2018, during the brand relaunch of MG.
 The ZS debuted with three variants: Style MT, Style AT, and Alpha AT.
-All variants are powered by a 1.5-liter gasoline engine that comes a 5-speed manual or 4-speed automatic.
+All variants are powered by a 1.5-liter gasoline engine that comes with a 5-speed manual or 4-speed automatic.